 Price, particularly with regards to cloud video storage, ultimately keeps the Nest Hello from ranking higher in our comparison.
 The most basic Nest Aware video storage plan starts at $5 a month for five days of storage, making it the most expensive cloud storage we've seen.
 In contrast, you can get 60 days of storage from Ring for $3 a month or 30 days with August for $4.99.
 Beyond that, it costs around $230 to buy the unit itself, which is also higher than average among video doorbells.

-The Nest Hello also has the most advanced detection features we've seen, it can detection motion, sound and people.
-Although Ring Video Doorbell Pro also features people detection, we like that Nest goes a step further by recognizing familiar faces and letting you know who's visiting.
+The Nest Hello also has the most advanced detection features we've seen, it can detect motion, sound, and people.
+Although the Ring Video Doorbell Pro also features people detection, we like that Nest goes a step further by recognizing familiar faces and letting you know who's visiting.

 With the motion detection, you can create specific zones to ignore activity on busy streets while focusing on your steps or porch, though you can't set these up in the smartphone app, you must use the web portal on a computer.
 You can also schedule when your doorbell sends motion alerts, though Nest doesn't let you adjust the overall sensitivity of its motion detector like other video doorbells.
 Except for the scheduling feature, Nest requires a Nest Aware subscription to adjust motion detection settings, which makes the doorbell less useful to non-subscribers.